kataw/kataw/test/__snapshot__/parser/statements/block/gen/with_unclosed_block/x007dx007d_let_function_const_x007b.md

 ✖ Expected a `;` - start: 24, end: 33
 ✖ Binding identifier expected - start: 33, end: 39
 ✖ Unexpected token. - start: 33, end: 39
+✖ The parser expected to find a '}' to match the '{' token here - start: 41, end: 41
 ✖ Missing initializer in const declaration - start: 41, end: 41

 ```